Italian literature

-The philosophical, political, and socially progressive ideas behind the French Revolution of 1789 gave a special direction to Italian literature in the second half of the 18th century, inaugurated with the publication of the juridical-philosophical treatise Dei delitti e delle pene (On Crimes and Punishments, 1764) by the Italian criminologist and jurist Cesare Beccaria.
-Love of liberty and desire for equality created a literature aimed at national object.
+In the 18th century, the political condition of the Italian states began to improve, and philosophers disseminated their writings and ideas throughout Europe during the Age of Enlightenment.
+The leading figure of the 18th century Italian literary revival was Giuseppe Parini.
+The philosophical, political, and socially progressive ideas behind the French Revolution of 1789 gave a special direction to Italian literature in the second half of the 18th century, inaugurated with the publication of Dei delitti e delle pene by Cesare Beccaria.
+Love of liberty and desire for equality created a literature aimed at national objects.
 Patriotism and classicism were the two principles that inspired the literature that began with the Italian dramatist and poet Vittorio Alfieri.
-Other patriots included the lyric poets Vincenzo Monti and Ugo Foscolo.
 The Romantic movement had as its organ the Conciliatore, established in 1818 at Milan.
-The main instigator of the reform was the Italian poet and novelist Alessandro Manzoni, notable for being the author of the historical novel I promessi sposi (The Betrothed, 1827–1842).
+The main instigator of the reform was the Italian poet and novelist Alessandro Manzoni.
 The great Italian poet of the age was Giacomo Leopardi.
-History returned to its spirit of learned research.
 The literary movement that preceded and was contemporary with the political revolutions of 1848 may be said to be represented by four writers: Giuseppe Giusti, Francesco Domenico Guerrazzi, Vincenzo Gioberti, and Cesare Balbo.

 After the Risorgimento, political literature became less important.
-The first part of this period is characterized by two divergent trends of literature that both opposed Romanticism: the Scapigliatura and Verismo, with the most prominent figure of the latter being the Sicilian writer Giovanni Verga, author of I Malavoglia (The House by the Medlar-Tree, 1881).

-Important early 20th-century Italian writers include Giovanni Pascoli, Italo Svevo, Gabriele D'Annunzio, Umberto Saba, Giuseppe Ungaretti, Eugenio Montale, and Luigi Pirandello (winner of the 1934 Nobel Prize in Literature).
+The first part of this period is characterized by two divergent trends of literature that both opposed Romanticism: the Scapigliatura and Verismo.
+Important early 20th century Italian writers include Giovanni Pascoli, Italo Svevo, Gabriele D'Annunzio, Umberto Saba, Giuseppe Ungaretti, Eugenio Montale, and Luigi Pirandello.
 Neorealism was developed by Alberto Moravia.
 Pier Paolo Pasolini became notable for being one of the most controversial authors in the history of Italy.
-Umberto Eco became internationally successful with the Medieval detective story Il nome della rosa (The Name of the Rose, 1980).
+Umberto Eco became internationally successful with the Medieval detective story Il nome della rosa (1980).
 The Nobel Prize in Literature has been awarded to Italian language authors six times (as of 2019) with winners including Giosuè Carducci, Grazia Deledda, Luigi Pirandello, Salvatore Quasimodo, Eugenio Montale, and Dario Fo.